AyushParaDoX/chapter-05/readme.md

 > Hash table allows only one copy of each value (like a club with strict entry). so what will a programmer do when he want to work within dulpicative values?
 -> He can use list and tuples which allow us to work with multiple duplicative values.

+* Properties of python dictinaries:
+> it is inordered.
+> it is mutable.
+> it is indexed.
+> Cannot contain dulpicate keys.